syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/FAQ/DockedGroup/How-to-get-the-docking-group-details.md

 ---
 layout: post
 title: How to get the docking group details | WindowsForms | Syncfusion
-description: How to get the docking group details
+description: Learn here about How to get the docking group details with Syncfusion Essential Studio Windows Forms DockingManager Control
 platform: WindowsForms
 control: DockingManager
 documentation: ug